Opentrons/opentrons/api/docs/v2/complex_commands/sources_destinations.rst

 ``distribute()`` always fills the tip with as few aspirations as possible, and then dispenses to the destination wells in order.
 Its default behavior is:

     1. Pick up a tip.
-    2. Aspirate enough to fill the destination wells, or as much will fit in the tip, whichever is smaller.
+    2. Aspirate enough to dispense in all the destination wells.
 This aspirate includes a disposal volume.
     3. Dispense in the first destination well.
     4. Continue to dispense in destination wells.
     5. Drop the tip in the trash.

+See :ref:`complex-tip-refilling` below for cases where the total amount to be dispensed is greater than the capacity of the tip.

 .. figure:: ../../img/complex_commands/robot_distribute.png
     :name: Transfer